jalbe0076/jalbe0076/README.md

 🏗️ From architecture to code, I've always had a passion for creating things that make a difference.
 My journey began with bricks and mortar, but my pursuit of innovation led me to the world of software development.

-💻 Currently specializing in Front End Engineering.
+💻 Fullstack Software Developer.
 My coding journey is documented right here on GitHub, where you can explore the projects that showcase my growth and skills.

 🚀 Coding, for me, is a craft—an ever-evolving process of learning and improvement.
 My transition from architecture to software development has endowed me with a unique perspective on crafting user-centered applications.
 I draw inspiration from my architectural foundation to seamlessly blend style and function.